psimonson/boot32-barebones/README.md

  - [x] - Add PIT timer handler.
  - [x] - Add keyboard input handler.
  - [x] - Basic shell.
+ - [ ] - Fix buggy backspace issue.

+### Known Issues

+ - Backspace is a little buggy at the moment.\
+    But doesn't hinder operating system at all.

 ### Developer